ryan-mcclue/unsw/anat2521/week10-bioarcheology-and-forensic-anthropology.md

 * isotope analysis
-diet: C13, N15 in protein component of bone and teeth, i.e. collagen plants have different photosythesis pathways:
+diet: C13, N15 in protein component of bone and teeth, i.e. collagen
- - C4 pathway is tropical, producing more C13 (americas)
+ - C4 photosynthetic pathway are tropical grasses, producing more C13 (new world, maize, sugarcane)
-mobility: Sr
+ - C3 are forest plants; rice, wheat, oats, legumes more N15 is more meat/seafood
+mobility: Sr isotope in rock->soil->plants/water/fauna.
+So, can identify if someone was buried where they lived

 hot humid environment not good for preservation of DNA